This message was originally sent to the UWaterloo community by Kate Windsor, Director of Safety, and Dr. Clarke Baldwin, University Medical Director.

 If you work on campus:

-- if you are not sick but are required to isolate, and cannot work from home, please inform your supervisor and Occupational Health, to determine whether you should continue to be paid during isolation.
+if you are not sick but are required to isolate, and cannot work from home, please inform your supervisor.
+Your supervisor will work with HR to assess options available to you.

 If you are working remotely: